 Eurasian Griffon Vulture Facts

 - This physically imposing creation of Nature and evolution typically goes by the informative common name of the Eurasian Griffon Vulture.
-It also holds at least one other, less often used general title, though.
+This amazing avian also holds at least one other, less often used general title, though.
 That’s the similar moniker of griffon vulture.

-- Among scientists and related professionals, though, it typically goes by its formal designtion.
-Thakfully, that epithet remains much simpler for the layperson to pronounce that most such.
+- Among scientists and related professionals, though, the animal typically goes by its technical designtion.
+Thankfully, that epithet remains much simpler for the layperson to pronounce than most such appellations.
 That’s because it has the short and simple tag Gyps fulvus.

 - Fortunately, the amazing Eurasian Griffon Vulture seems to still be managing a population base that’s both stable and sufficient.
 That also appears to hold true across the entirety of its range.
-The IUCN therefore currently lists the bird as Least Concern.
+The IUCN therefore currently lists the bird as Least Concern on its published Red List.

-- The animal nevertheless still faces multiple threats to its continued existence as a species.
-Most of these stem from the actions of mankind.
-It’s frequently endanged by poison traps set out by people.
-Yet it also faces the danger posed by climate change.
+- The biological wonder nevertheless still faces multiple threats to its continued existence as a species.
+Most of these dangers stem from the actions of mankind.
+It’s frequently endangered by poison traps set out by humans.
+Yet, it also faces the perils posed by ongoing climate change.

 Related Articles